numfocus/gsoc/2017/ideas-list-matplotlib.md

 ### Abstract

-matplotlib's documentation has grown organically over time and is now disorganized and out-of-date in many areas.
+Matplotlib's documentation has grown organically over time and is now disorganized and out-of-date in many areas.
 This task would involve making the documentation more user-accessible through some combination
 of: